Professional Counseling, School Counseling Concentration, Ed.S.

 If accepted into the Professional Counseling program, the applicant must within two weeks notify the program coordinator of his/her intention to enter the program.

-The Specialist in Education in Professional Counseling with a concentration in School Counseling requires completion of a minimum of 61 semester hours.
+The Specialist in Education in Professional Counseling with a concentration in School Counseling requires completion of 61 semester hours.
 No more than 30 percent of the total degree hours may be dually listed as undergraduate/graduate hours.

 Candidates must successfully complete the Counselor Preparation Comprehensive Examination (may be taken no more than twice).